Kenneth Lutchen: Academic career

 Lutchen has spent most of his professional academic career at Boston University.
 In 1984, he joined the faculty as an assistant professor of biomedical engineering and was promoted to associate professor in 1991.
 He created the Biomedical Engineering Student Design Program and started the Annual Senior Project Conference.

 In 1998, Lutchen became a full professor at BU and was appointed as chair of the Biomedical Engineering Department.
 As Chair he helped the department win a $14 Million Whitaker Foundation Leadership Award, one of only three given among all BME departments nationwide.
 Lutchen became dean of the College of Engineering in 2006 and served in that position until 2023.
 Lutchen initiated and oversaw the creation of BU's Engineering Product Innovation Center (EPIC), Bioengineering Technology and Entrepreneurship Center (BTEC), and the Robotics and Autonomous Systems Teaching and Innovation Center (RASTIC).
 He reorganized the college in 2008, including the creation of the Division of Materials Science and Engineering and the Division of Systems Engineering.
 In 2010, the Kenneth R. Lutchen Distinguished Fellowship Program was created to support ten undergraduate summer research fellows per year in biomedical engineering and honor Lutchen's contributions to the college.
 Under his leadership, the National Science Foundation awarded the college a grant to create its Engineering Research Center.
 Lutchen was also the first BU dean to create the position of Associate Dean of Outreach and Diversity.

 On May 31, 2023, it was announced that Lutchen would assume the role of BU's university provost and chief academic officer ad interim on July 1, 2023.

-On July 1, 2023, it was announced that Lutchen would assume the role of BU's Senior Advisor to the President for Strategy and Innovaton.
+On July 1, 2024, it was announced that Lutchen would assume the role of BU's Senior Advisor to the President for Strategy and Innovation.
 He has since designed BU's new Artificial Intelligence Development Accelerator (AIDA) for Excellence in Academics and Administration and is serving as its inaugural executive director.

 On September 1, 2025 it was announced that Lutchen would assume the role of Vice President of Research.

 In addition to his tenure at BU, he served as technical staff and consultant at the MIT Lincoln Laboratory from 1983 to 1995, and as a visiting professor of bioengineering at the University of Siena in Siena, Italy, in 1991.